chloe-hahn/document-viewer-docs/features/index.md

 ## Viewers

 Viewers are used to display the data.
-According to the different uses of viewers, DDV provides five different viewer types, which are implemented through five viewer classes.
+According to the different uses of viewers, Dynamsoft Document Viewer provides five different viewer types, which are implemented through five viewer classes.

 - [Edit Viewer]({{ site.features}}viewers/editviewer.html)
 - [Capture Viewer]({{ site.features }}viewers/captureviewer.html)